 - Your child must have 2 pregnancy tests that show she is NOT pregnant before starting this drug.
 Your child must have pregnancy tests done while taking this drug.
 Talk with the doctor.

 - Your child must use 2 kinds of birth control to prevent pregnancy for at least 4 weeks before starting this drug, during treatment, and for at least 4 weeks after the last dose.

 If your child is or may be sexually active:

 - If your child has sex without using 2 kinds of birth control, if you think your child may be pregnant, or if your child misses her period, call the doctor right away.

 - If your child is a male and has sex with a pregnant female or a female who can get pregnant, be sure he always uses a latex or synthetic condom during sex.
 Do this even if your child has had a vasectomy.
-Be sure he uses a latex or synthetic condom during care, during any breaks in care, and for at least 4 weeks after care ends.
+Be sure he uses a latex or synthetic condom during treatment, during any treatment breaks, and for at least 4 weeks after his last dose.